LamekaRjeggr/nostr-obsidian-graph/User Guide.md

 	•	Restart Obsidian.
 	•	Follow steps 4 and 5 from the manual installation to enable and configure the plugin.

-Note: The option to install this plugin directly from Obsidian’s Community Plugins is planned for future release.
+Note: The option to install this plugin directly from Obsidian’s Community Plugins is planned for a future release.

 For more information, visit the Nostr Obsidian Graph GitHub repository.